Puglia Itinerary: What to do and see?

 - Locanda Di San Martino Hotel & Thermae Romanae: The hotel is located in the heart of the Sassi.
 Double room with wooden furniture and vaulted ceilings located in Sassi from 260 € per night, breakfast included.
 Most: the indoor pool, valet parking, comfortable bedding, the charm of the place.
 It’s our choice for a romantic stay in Matera.

 - Palazzo Gattini Luxury Hotel: Located in an ancient palace, a few meters from the Piazza del Duomo.
 This 5 * hotel offers tastefully decorated double rooms from € 480 including breakfast.
 Pros: excellent breakfast, lovely staff, location, spa.

-Fourth and last leg of your one-week itinerary in Puglia , return to Bari.
-If you visit Apulia in 7 days, you will have to think about getting closer to the airport.
+Fourth and last leg of your one-week Puglia itinerary, return to Bari.
+If you visit Puglia in 7 days, you will have to think about getting closer to the airport.

 - Admire the Basilica of San Nicola and its imposing facade

 - Go through the Swabian castle, one of the largest Puglia and Italy